CattoFace/barrcodes/content/posts/aoc2024/day13.md

 B=\frac{A_x*Y-X*A_y}{A_x*B_y-B_x*A_y}
 $$
 This type of system has either 0, 1 or infinite solutions.
-The infinite case is impossible with $A_x,A_y,B_x,B_y$ all positive(which is case in the full input), so it's either no solutions when the divisor is 0, or 1 solution otherwise.
+The infinite case is impossible with $A_x,A_y,B_x,B_y$ all positive(which is the case in the full input), so it's either no solutions when the divisor is 0, or 1 solution otherwise.
-So all the talk about a "minimum cost" were just a misdirection to make it seem like a harder problem than it is.
+So all the talk about a "minimum cost" was just a misdirection to make it seem like a harder problem than it is.

 With a little reordering to reuse the divisor, I converted it to the following `Rust` function:
 ```rust